kudobuilder/kudo/STYLEGUIDE.md

 In an effort to encourage clear, clean, uniform and readable code it is useful to have a style guide to establish standards and expectations for code and artifact files.

-KUDO is a [Kubernetes (K8S)](https://kubernetes.io/) project written primarily in [Golang](https://golang.org/), both of which have some differences in their style and expectation of code and APIs.
+KUDO is a [Kubernetes (K8S)](https://kubernetes.io/) project written primarily in [Go](https://golang.org/), both of which have some differences in their style and expectation of code and APIs.
 In addition the founders of KUDO have some of their own preferences.
 This guide captures the preferred standards of this project.

 ## Golang

-When writing Golang code, We favor Golang idioms over Kubernetes style.
+When writing Go code, We favor Go idioms over Kubernetes style.
 Worth reading:

 * [Effective Go](https://golang.org/doc/effective_go.html)
 * [Idiomatic Go](https://dmitri.shuralyov.com/idiomatic-go)